Pirmasens: Early years

 Landgrave Ludwig IX took residence in his grandfather's hunting lodge in Pirmasens, Schloss Pirmasens, and established a garrison.
 In 1763, Pirmasens was granted city rights by Ludwig IX, who stayed in his small residence even after taking office in Hesse-Darmstadt after his father's death in 1768.
-The garrison was continuously expanded, a town hall, two churches and a large exercise hall were erected.
+The garrison was continuously expanded, and a town hall, two churches and a large exercise hall were erected.
 Residence and garrison abruptly ended with the landgrave's death in 1790.

 In 1793, Pirmasens was the location of the Battle of Pirmasens between Prussia and the French Corps of the Vosges.
 The French lost the battle, but their opponents' internal divisions nevertheless enabled them to return and occupy Pirmasens by the end of the year: between 1798 and 1814, the town was included in the French département of Mont-Tonnerre ("Donnersberg-Département" in German).
 After the French defeat, it was made part of Bavaria together with the Rhenish Palatinate.